Vairn/Discworld-Novelette/Occupational_Hazard.md

 "I have... sources... with access to information about these matters," he said carefully.
 "The important thing is that someone with considerable resources has decided these postponements represent errors that need correcting."

 "Someone's killing people for not dying on schedule?"
 Cheery asked, though her expression suggested she was already working out the forensic implications.

+"Now hang on just a minute," Reg Shoe interrupted, his voice carrying the sort of righteous indignation that came from someone who had personal experience with irregular death scheduling.
+"Are you telling me that people are being murdered for *not* dying when they were supposed to?"

+"That's right, Reg."

+"That's absolutely outrageous!"
+Reg stood up, waving his notebook.
+"I died when I was supposed to, and I'm still working!
+What's their excuse?
+If these cosmic entities have a problem with people not staying dead, they should take it up with the proper authorities, not hire assassins!"

 "Exactly.
 They've hired a professional—someone with access to specialized preservation chemicals, detailed knowledge of their victims' backgrounds, and the sort of methodical approach that treats murder like administrative cleanup."